onurkarakus/DijitalBanking/README.md

 # DijitalBanking

-This project in development phase.
+This project is under development.

-Dijital Banking Sample With Micro Service Architecture
+Digital Banking Example with Micro Service Architecture

-This project uses CQRS and Mediatr pattern to connect DB over repositories.
+This project uses CQRS and Mediatr pattern to connect DB via repositories.

-Using AutoMapper to map entities.
+Uses AutoMapper to map entities.

 SHA512 for password encryption.

-User XUnit For Test Methods
+User XUnit for testing methods

 Saga - Events/Choreography pattern is used for communication of microservices.